eclipse-openj9/openj9-docs/docs/gc.md

     - [Reducing Garbage Collection pause times with Concurrent Scavenge and the Guarded Storage Facility](https://developer.ibm.com/javasdk/2017/09/18/reducing-garbage-collection-pause-times-concurrent-scavenge-guarded-storage-facility/)
     - [How Concurrent Scavenge using the Guarded Storage Facility Works](https://developer.ibm.com/javasdk/2017/09/25/concurrent-scavenge-using-guarded-storage-facility-works/)

-- **Software-based support: (Linux on x86-64 only)** With software-based support, *Concurrent Scavenge* can be enabled without any pre-requisite hardware although the performance throughput is not as good as hardware-based support.
+- **Software-based support: (Linux on x86-64, Linux on POWER LE, AIX&reg; on POWER&reg;)** With software-based support, *Concurrent Scavenge* can be enabled without any pre-requisite hardware although the performance throughput is not as good as hardware-based support.

 For more information about enabling Concurrent Scavenge, see the [-Xgc:concurrentScavenge](xgc.md#concurrentscavenge) option.